 Frequently Asked Questions

-Curbside pickup is still available.
+Curbside pickup is available and the recommended way patrons obtain library materials.
 Please visit benlib.org/curbside for more information about this service.

 All in-person Library programming events are cancelled until further notice.
 We are proud to offer an increase in digital programming and events for all ages.
 Our digital programs will be hosted on a variety of free platforms such as Zoom, Facebook, Instagram, and Vimeo.
 Live interactive programming will be held via Zoom and will require registration via our online calendar or by phone.
 Browse all of our new offerings at: benlib.org/program-guide.